My page

 • Joint Ethics Regulation (JER), DoD 5500.07-R, Section 3-210: This section of the JER governs unofficial activities (UAs) fundraising activities in the Air Force.

-Step 3: Prepare Required Documentation
+Step 2: Prepare Required Documentation

 Depending on your organization type, you will need to gather the following documents:

-For Formal Private Organizations:
+For Private Organizations:

-• Request to Establish: Prepare a formal request to establish your Formal PO.
+• Request to Establish: Prepare a formal request to establish your PO.
 This document should include details about your organization's purpose, objectives, and planned activities.

 • Request for Insurance Waiver or Insurance Policy: Depending on your organization's activities, you may need to request an insurance waiver or provide a copy of your insurance policy.

 • Constitution/By-Laws: Draft and formalize your organization's constitution and bylaws in accordance with AFI 34-223 requirements.
+Download PDFs below:

 • Listing of PO Officers: Provide a list of your organization's officers, including their contact information and roles within the organization.